 40) Pleione Orchids (Pleione)

-Named for the mother of the Pleiades (7 sisters) in Greek mythology, the Pleione genus contains about 20 species of mostly epiphytic orchids.
+Named for the mother of the Pleiades (7 sisters) in Greek mythology, the Pleione genus contains about 20 species of primarily epiphytic orchids.
 Reaching only about 6 to 12 inches in diameter, these petite beauties have attractive bell-shaped or tubular flowers in delicate shades of pink, purple, and white.
 An elegant ring of petals surrounds each blossom’s central cup.

 Native To: | Mountainous regions of South Asia |

-Houseplant or Garden: | Houseplant or gardens in growing zone 8 |
+Houseplant or Garden: | Houseplants or gardens in growing zone 8 |

 General Care: | Moderately difficult |